1941 All-Big Six Conference football team

 The 1941 All-Big Six Conference football team consists of American football players chosen by various organizations for All-Big Six Conference teams for the 1941 college football season.
 The selectors for the 1941 season included the Associated Press (AP) and the United Press (UP).

 The 1941 Missouri Tigers football team won the Big Six championship, was ranked No. 7 in the final AP Poll, and placed five players on the first team: quarterback Harry Ice (AP-1, UP-1); halfback Bob Steuber (AP-1, UP-1); tackle Norville Wallach (AP-1, UP-1); guard Robert Jeffries (AP-1, UP-1); and center Darold Jenkins (AP-1, UP-1).

 The 1941 Nebraska Cornhuskers football team finished second in the conference and placed two players on the first team: halfback Dale Bradley (AP-1, UP-1) and guard George Abel (AP-1, UP-1).

+One All-Big Six Conference selection would later become more notable as a coach in another sport.
+Second-team back Ralph Miller of Kansas was later inducted into the Naismith Memorial Basketball Hall of Fame as a coach.